Yanqiao4396/tarot-match/writing/update.md

 ## What areas are still challenging?
 What are some unforeseen issues that have arisen?

 One of biggest problems I am struggling to is the match.
 To set up this game, I need to randomly target 5 pictures, match them with the buttons and then create the correct pictures in the correct button.

 ## Detail one success that you've achieved.

 I feel I did a good job on the index html.
 This layout is reasonable.
 The grid did make the game look better.
 Also, I am proud of myself adding the hidden disabled button in the appropriate places to construct multiple layers of pages.
+Also, the image can be added correctly above the buttons as a child of it.
+So that I have ability to put the images and buttons in just one div, which will simplify my work on Javascript.

 ## In what, if any, areas would you like additional assistance?